 - Periodic collection: The agent takes one snapshot every 10 minutes.

-- Breached thresholds: The .NET Machine agent takes samples of machine statistics every 10 seconds within a 10 minute window.
-For each sample, the agent checks the CPU percent usage, the memory percent usage, and oldest item in the IIS application pool queue.
+- Breached thresholds: The .NET Machine agent takes samples of machine statistics every 10 seconds within a 10-minute window.
+For each sample, the agent checks the CPU percent usage, the memory percent usage, and the oldest item in the IIS application pool queue.
 The agent flags a sample as a violation when the current usage meets or exceeds one of the following thresholds:

 CPU at 80% or higher